Disease Guide ·Corneal Ulcers ·2026

 The Recurring Ulcer Problem

-Brachycephalic breeds are prone to repeated corneal ulcers.
-After the first ulcer is claimed, some insurers may classify future ulcers as a chronic or recurring condition with limited coverage.
-Confirm your policy covers recurring episodes of the same condition type without annual caps.
+Brachycephalic breeds are prone to repeated ulcers.
+After first claim, some insurers classify future ulcers as chronic or recurring with limited coverage.
+Confirm your policy covers recurring episodes without annual caps.

 Red flag · Premium creep